muffin-head/resnetmodel/README.md

-# resnetmodel
+# resnetmodel and densenet
-implementing resnet model 20 v1 and v2 with 2,3 res blocks from scratch in keras
+implementing resnet model 20 v1 and v2 with 2,3 res blocks and densenet from scratch in keras